wakeLanaka/vim_cheatsheet/README.md

 # Vimdiff

-* `do`: get changes from other window into the current window
+* `do`: get all changes from other window into the current window
-* `dp`: put the changes from current window into the other window
+* `dp`: put all the changes from current window into the other window
 * `]c`: jump to the next change
 * `[c`: jump to the previous change
 * `zo`: open fold